 - 1 cup granulated sugar

-- As needed food coloring (yellow, green, & red + blue = purple)
+- Food coloring (yellow, green, & red + blue = purple)

-- Lightly press excess air out of the dough.
-Roll dough into a large rectangle, 10 x 20 inches, using flour sparingly.
+Lightly press excess air out of the dough.
+Roll dough into a large rectangle, about 10 x 20 inches, using flour sparingly.
 Cut into three sections lengthwise.
 Brush each with melted butter, and sprinkle generously with filling mixture.
 Roll each section up long side to long side.
+Should look something like this:

-- Bake for 16-20 minutes, until the cake sounds hollow when tapped.
+Bake at 350°F for 16-20 minutes, until the cake sounds hollow when tapped.
 Remove weights immediately and insert baby or the like into bottom of cake (don’t let anyone see).
-Cool on pan on a rack.
+Cool completely on a rack.

-- In small bowls or plastic baggies, separate sugar into thirds, and tint by rubbing food coloring into granules with spoon or fingers (likewise, buy colored sprinkles).
-Drizzle frosting over cake, and decorate with tinted sugar.
+In small bowls or plastic baggies, separate sugar into thirds, and tint by rubbing food coloring into granules with spoon or fingers (likewise, buy colored sprinkles).
+Drizzle frosting over cake, and decorate with alternating colors of the tinted sugar.